THE BASIC FLOW

 We will keep you informed of firings and unclaimed pots both with emails and on our website.
 If you don’t collect your pots in a reasonable amount of time, they will be discarded.
 READ MORE.

 Tuition includes 25 pounds of clay, and glaze.
-Additional clay may be purchased as needed.
-Please buy additional clay, if you need it, at the beginning of class.
+Additional clay may be purchased as needed, at the beginning of class.
 Clay purchases in the middle of class are disruptive.
 Clay sales are debit, credit, or check only – no cash.
-Another 25 pounds of clay may be purchased for $36.
-After that clay costs $50 for 25 pounds.
-The price increase covers the added expenses associated with high volume production.
-Classes are designed for learning.
-There are limits to the size of the work you produce and the amount of clay you can purchase.
+There are limits to the size of the work you produce, and the volume.
 Fireborn’s classes are not intended for production throwing.
 If you are running a business you need to be doing that out of your own studio.
 Glaze is included in your tuition and clay fees.

 SPECIAL PERSONAL TOOLS